Mr. Cast Iron | Best Cast Iron Tips | Cast Iron Cooking

 How To Re-Season A Cast Iron Skillet

-Once all of the rust has been removed, the last step to fix a rusty cast iron skillet is to reseason it by wiping on a thin coat of oil.
+Once all of the rust has been removed, the last step to fix a rusty cast iron skillet is to reseason to keep it protected it by wiping on a thin coat of oil.

 This is to protect it from rust and prevent it from reappearing.